ryppl/boost-history/tti/readme.txt

 class template, member data, member function, static member data, and static member function.

+The library comes with full documentation with an index, in both HTML and PDF format.
+The HTML documentation is at tti\libs\tti\doc\html\index.html and the PDF documentation is at tti\libs\tti\doc\TypeTraitsIntrospection.pdf.

 If you want to contact me directly, my name is
 Edward Diener and you can reach me at eld@tropicsoft.com.
 I am an independent computer